MarkLiu2/Google-Speech-To-Text-API/README.md

 # Google-Speech-To-Text-API
-Java STT library using Google STT API Library (Not Android Application) I Quote this project https://github.com/lkuza2/java-speech-api and I Add some functions easy to use this
+Java STT library using Google STT API Library (Not Android Application) I Quote this project https://github.com/lkuza2/java-speech-api and I Add some functions easy to use this.

 #How to Use?